Religion in the Gambia: Ahmadiyya

-Among the immigrants from South Asia there are also followers of the Ahmadiyya faith.
-The Ahmadis do not pray together with Sufis in Sufi mosques.
+Among the immigrants from South Asia there are also followers of the Ahmadiyya Muslim sect.
+In 2022, there was an estimated 50,000 Ahmadiyyas Muslims in the country.

 Christianity

 A significant minority, estimated 3.5% of the population, is Christian.
-The Christian community, situated mostly in the west and south of the country, is predominantly Roman Catholic; there are also several Protestant groups including Anglicans, Methodists, Baptists, Seventh-day Adventists, and various small evangelical denominations.
+The Christian community, situated mostly in the west and south of the country, is predominantly Roman Catholic.
+In 2007 there were also several Protestant groups including Anglicans, Methodists, Baptists, Seventh-day Adventists, and various small evangelical denominations.

-Foreign missionary groups operate in the country.
+Traditional African religions and syncretism

+Less than 1% practice traditional African religion.
+In some areas, Islam and Christianity are syncretized with traditional African religions, such as the Serer religion.
+The dwindling number of followers of Traditional African religions is in part, due to the persecution of traditional African religions in many parts of Africa–such as the persecution of Serers for following their religion, culture and way of life.

 Hinduism

-There is a small group of Hindus among the South Asian community.
+In 2022 there was a small group of Hindus among the South Asian community.

 According to ARDA, Gambia had 0.02% Hindus in 2020.

 Regulation of interfaith marriage

 Intermarriage between Muslims and Christians is common.
-Sharia law applies to interfaith couples where the Muslim spouse is the husband.

-Traditional religions and syncretism

-Less than 1 percent practice traditional African religion.
-In some areas, Islam and Christianity are syncretized with traditional African religion, such as the Serer religion.
-Christians also syncretize Christianity with the old Traditional African religion.
+The Serer people who are an ethnoreligious group and nation, and one of the oldest inhabitants of the Senegambia region forbids interfaith, interethnic and interracial marriages, and often marry amongst themselves for Serer religious and cultural reasons―especially those who practice Serer spirituality (A ƭat Roog).
+There are also Serers who marry into the other Senegambian ethnic groups and faiths, but most often, they are not practicing Serers or have converted to the Abrahamic religions.
+In Serer tradition, banishment and disinheritance are some of the possible punishments for marrying out.
+The Serer-Noon (a subgroup within the Serer ethnic group) in particular, adhere strongly to these teachings.

-Other
+Other beliefs

-There is a small group of followers of the Baháʼí Faith among South Asian immigrants.
-There are few atheists in the country.
+There is a small number of followers of the Eckankar and Baháʼí Faiths in the country.